Multivariate generating functions built of Chebyshev polynomials and some of its applications and generalizations: One parameter sums. Multivariate generating functions of Chebyshev polynomials

 \end{corollary}

-\begin{remark} Notice that from Theorem \ref{main} we deduce that for all integers $ t_{1},...,t_{k+n}$ the ratio
+\begin{remark} Notice that from Theorem \ref{main} we deduce that for all integers $t_{1},...,t_{k+n}$ the ratio

-is a rational function of arguments $x_{1},...,x_{n+k},\rho .$
+is a rational function of arguments $x_{1},...,x_{n+k},\rho.$

-Such observation for was first made by Carlitz for $k+n\allowbreak =\allowbreak 2,$ and nonnegative integers $t_{1}$ and $t_{2}$ concerning the so called Rogers--Szeg\"{o} polynomials and two variables $x_{1}$ and $x_{2}$ in \cite{Carlitz72} (formula 1.4).
-Later it was generalized by Szab\l owski for the so called $q-$Hermite polynomials also for two variables in \cite {Szab5}.
-Now it turns out that for $q\allowbreak =\allowbreak 0$ the $q-$ Hermite polynomials are equal to Chebyshev polynomials of the second kind hence one can state that so far the above mentioned observation was known for $k\allowbreak =\allowbreak 0$ and $n\allowbreak =\allowbreak 2.$ Hence we deal with far reaching generalization both in the number of variables as well as for the Chebyshev polynomials of the first kind. \end{remark}
+Such observation for was first made by Carlitz for $k+n\allowbreak =\allowbreak2,$ nonnegative integers $t_{1}$ and $t_{2}$ concerning the so-called Rogers--Szeg\"{o} polynomials and two variables $x_{1}$ and $x_{2}$ in \cite{Carlitz72} (formula 1.4).
+Later it was generalized by Szab\l owski in \cite{Szab5} for the so-called $q-$Hermite polynomials, also for the two variables .
+Now, it turns out that for $q\allowbreak=\allowbreak0$ the $q-$Hermite polynomials are equal to Chebyshev polynomials of the second kind, hence one can state that so far the above-mentioned observation was known for $k\allowbreak=\allowbreak0$ and $n\allowbreak=\allowbreak2.$ Hence we deal with far-reaching generalization both in the number of variables as well as for the Chebyshev polynomials of the first kind. \end{remark}

-\begin{corollary} For $\left\vert x_{i}\right\vert \leq 1$ and $\left\vert \rho \right\vert <1,$ $n\geq 1:$
+\begin{corollary} For $\left\vert x_{i}\right\vert \leq1$ and $\left\vert \rho\right\vert <1,$ $n\geq1:$

 for $j=1,...,n.$ \end{corollary}